Jim Perry (baseball)

-James Evan Perry, Jr. (born October 30, 1935) is an American former Major League Baseball pitcher.
-He pitched from 1959 to 1975 for four teams.
+James Evan Perry Jr. (born October 30, 1935) is an American former professional baseball pitcher.
+He pitched in Major League Baseball (MLB) from 1959 to 1975 for the Cleveland Indians, Minnesota Twins, Detroit Tigers, and Oakland Athletics.
 During a 17-year baseball career, Perry compiled 215 wins, 1,576 strikeouts, and a 3.45 earned run average.
+He won the Cy Young Award in 1970 and was a three-time MLB All-Star.
+He and his younger brother Gaylord Perry, who were Cleveland teammates in 1974–1975, became the first brothers to both win 200 games in the major leagues, and remain the only brothers to both win Cy Young Awards.

 Career

 Perry was born in Williamston, North Carolina and attended Campbell University until being signed by the Indians in 1956.
 He is the older brother of Hall of Fame pitcher Gaylord Perry.
 The Perry brothers trail only the Niekro brothers (Phil and Joe) for career victories by brothers.
 In 1959, Jim Perry came in 2nd to Bob Allison in the Rookie of the Year vote.
 Perry followed up with an 18-win season in 1960.

 Perry was a three-time All-Star and won the 1970 AL Cy Young Award, when he posted a record of 24–12.
-Jim and Gaylord Perry are the only brothers in Major League history to win Cy Young Awards.
+Jim and Gaylord Perry are the only brothers in Major League history to both win Cy Young Awards.
 He also won 20 games in 1969, and won at least 17 games five times.
 As a batter, Perry was a switch-hitter and posted a respectable .199 batting average with 5 home runs and 59 RBI in his career.
 On July 3, 1973, brothers Gaylord Perry (Indians) and Jim Perry (Tigers) pitched against each other for the only regular season game in their careers.
 Neither finished the game, but Gaylord was charged with the 5–4 loss.
 Two Norm Cash home runs helped Detroit.

 He was the opposing pitcher in three no-hitters, a feat not matched until Zach Plesac, who did so in a single season in 2021.

 He is currently tied with Stan Coveleski for 84th on the all-time win list.